 Windows 8 for business and enterprise

 To help companies unleash the full power of their workforce, Windows 8 puts people at the center of every experience.
-This means personalized and seamless connections to people and information while helping to protect sensitive data from device to data center with built-in malware resistance, strong authentication, and data encryption.
+This means personalized and seamless connections to people and info while helping to protect sensitive data, from devices to data centers, with built-in malware resistance, strong authentication, and data encryption.

 Windows 8 works with today’s hardware.
-Combined with tools that simplify compatibility testing and deployment which work with your existing client management infrastructure, compliance, and security processes, it helps IT pros keep their systems running smoothly and securely.
+Combined with tools that simplify compatibility testing and deployment that work with your existing client management infrastructure, compliance, and security processes, Windows 8 helps IT pros keep their systems running smoothly and securely.

 Client Hyper-V

-Client Hyper-V provides developers the ability to develop, debug, and test multiple configurations of apps and operating systems using many virtual machines on a single physical machine instead of each configuration requiring its own physical machine.
+Client Hyper-V provides developers the ability to develop, debug, and test multiple configurations of apps and operating systems using many virtual machines on a single PC instead of each configuration requiring its own PC.
 Multiple configurations are easy to build, maintain, and reuse.
-Developers can be productive by using point in time snapshots for testing, sharing Virtual Hard Disks (VHDs) on SMB2.2 file servers with other developers, and setting up multi-tiered app environments.
+Developers can be productive by using point-in-time snapshots for testing, sharing Virtual Hard Disks (VHDs) on SMB2.2 file servers with other developers, and setting up multi-tiered app environments.
 Client Hyper-V supports a wide range of hardware and device types.
 In addition to multiple versions of Windows, Client Hyper-V also supports many other operating systems, such as Linux running as a guest.

 Windows To Go

 Windows 8 provides IT pros with the ability to provision users with USB drives that contain a full corporate copy of Windows along with their business apps, data, and settings.
 When users insert this drive into any Windows 7 or Windows 8 compatible PC and restart the PC, they get their entire personal environment and operate as a fully managed device.
-When they log off, they can remove the USB device, and it is ready to use on another PC.
+When they log off, they can remove the USB device, and it’s ready to use on another PC.

 Access to other apps